cloudflare/cloudflare-docs/content/firewall/api/cf-firewall-rules/put.md

 ## Update multiple rules

-This example updates several Firewall Rules using a single API call.
+This example updates several firewall rules using a single API call.

 You can include up to 25 rules in the JSON object array (`-d` flag) to update as a batch.
 The batch is handled as a transaction.